Consequences of Choosing the Wrong Contractor

 Right now we just want to complete this project and move away pretending nothing happened.

 Now we know that if contractor is not knowledgeable you have to educate yourself and be fully engaged in a process which takes a lot of time and energy.
 It literally becomes a full time job and you realize that even more money would be worth of professionally done project.

 So what do you do when you decide to remodel your house?
-Here is an advise from TBS's CEO and experienced builder Mamuka Grigolia: "Look for a professional, General Contractor, preferably a Design-build company, check references, see their portfolio, meet with them and ask questions, make a clear contract (use AIA standard contract document), with every aspect which works for both of you.
-Check their and their Sub-Contractors General Liability and Workers Compensation Insurance and make sure their insurances doesn't exempt the type of work you have.
-You as a homeowner are responsible to make sure that people working in your property are fully covered."
+Here is an advise from TBS's CEO and experienced builder Mamuka Grigolia: "Look for a professional, General Contractor, preferably a Design-build company, check references, see their portfolio, meet with them and ask questions, make a clear contract (use AIA standard contract document), with every aspect that works for both of you.
+Check both their and their Sub-Contractors General Liability and Workers Compensation Insurance and make sure their insurances do not exempt the type of work you have.
+You as a homeowner are responsible to make sure that people working on your property are fully covered."

 Construction and remodeling should not be a frustrating aspect of your live, there should be excitement for a new beginning.
 So choose the right team and engage in this process with your contractor like you are business partners.